BernhardHartmann/carrental_part2/_GETTING_STARTED_.NET-RabbitMQ/README.md

 ## Step four

-Start the receiver by right-clicking the "recv" project then -> debug/start new instance
+In Visual Studio, start the receiver by right-clicking the "recv" project then -> debug/start new instance

 ## Step five

-Start the sender by right-clicking the "send" project then -> debug/start new instance
+In Visual Studio, start the sender by right-clicking the "send" project then -> debug/start new instance

 ## Result